zenphantom/ml-git/docs/api/README.md

 # <a name="methods"> API notebooks </a> #

-In the api_scripts directory you can find notebooks running the ML-Git api for some scenarios.
+In the api_scripts directory, you can find notebooks running the ML-Git API for some scenarios.
-To run them, you just need to boot the jupyter notebook in an environment with ML-Git installed and navigate to the notebook.
+To run them, you need to boot the jupyter notebook server in an environment with ML-Git installed and navigate to the notebook of your choice.